TLDR

 Get Your Measurement and Data Into a Decent State

-Before a new channel appears, fix the boring stuff: events, naming conventions, revenue mapping, basic lift testing.
+Before a new channel scales, fix the boring stuff: events, naming conventions, revenue mapping, basic lift testing.

 You don't need a 50-page AI ad strategy slide deck.
 You need a realistic sense of where this can matter for your funnel and a growth stack that can absorb one more performance channel without breaking.

-If you want to pressure test how this fits into your acquisition stack or AEO roadmap, I work on this with clients in my Audit and Strategy Sprint and Ongoing Growth Partnership.
+If you want to see where ChatGPT ads fit into your acquisition stack or build an AEO roadmap, I work on this with clients in my Audit and Strategy Sprint and Ongoing Growth Partnership.

-Takeaway: Prepare by mapping AI intent, fixing measurement, and optimizing for AEO—not by building elaborate strategies for a channel that doesn't exist yet.
+Prepare by mapping AI intent, fixing measurement, and sharpening AEO - not by building elaborate strategies for a channel you can't buy or measure properly at scale yet.

 My Stance